Record-makers, record-breakers, award-winners, and Tor

 In addition to being able to collaborate with fellow musicians, artists affiliated with RAW also have access to the likes of Gabriel Bethke '16, a trained recording engineer who cut his teeth recording music for relatives involved in Minneapolis's hip-hop scene.
 "I showed up, and people knew I knew how to record music," says Bethke, who was immediately enlisted by RAW's founding leaders to help build a recording studio.
 "Not many people have a chance to do that, let alone a college freshman."

 Since the College doesn't currently offer specific music engineering classes, the hands-on training is priceless, says Bethke (pictured, with Sebghati).
 And while most students involved with RAW have their eyes on future careers in the music industry, Welch is confident that the club will begin to make an impact sooner rather than later.
-"I just want to become as close to a professional record label as we can and I think that ¹Ï×ÓTV has the resources so that we can do that," says Welch, who will maintain his role of behind-the-scenes hype man during his sophomore year.
-"We have three more years to make it happen, so anything is possible."—JOY HEPP
+"I just want to become as close to a professional record label as we can and I think that 瓜子TV has the resources so that we can do that," says Welch, who will maintain his role of behind-the-scenes hype man during his sophomore year.
+"We have three more years to make it happen, so anything is possible."鈥擩OY HEPP

-Trade Secrets Revealed!
-Tor Myhren '94 Explains Creativity
+Trade Secrets Revealed!鈥圱or Myhren '94 Explains Creativity

 Tor Myhren '94, president and chief creative officer of Grey New York (the advertising agency behind successful campaigns for E*Trade and DirecTV), captivated a Dumke Commons audience with his Founders Day talk on "Creativity" on April 20.
 A 2010 survey of more than 1,500 CEOs named creativity as the No. 1 leadership quality for success, he said, even as other studies suggest that the nation's creativity quotient, or "CQ," has been in decline for the last five years.
-Noting that President Lincoln wrote the Gettysburg Address on a single train ride—albeit one that lasted 2 1/2 days—he encouraged people to take their own ride, and "explore the ridiculous."
+Noting that President Lincoln wrote the Gettysburg Address on a single train ride鈥攁lbeit one that lasted 2 1/2 days鈥攈e encouraged people to take their own ride, and "explore the ridiculous.""This is my childhood in a slide,"鈥圡yhren, left, explained during his talk.
+"I would create personalities and worlds with these characters."
+(And if you don't know who they are, we're not going to help you.)